GabrielEGC/underactuated-furuta-pendulum/README.md

 # underactuated-furuta-pendulum
 We go back in time to explore Mark Spong's first techniques to control underactuated systems, and we apply one modified technique he used in an acrobot to a furuta pendulum.
 Problem with classic Partial Feedback Linearization always was the Zero Dynamics (commonly unstable).
-We use the modified techniques to stabilize it in the upright position from any initial condition using Lyapunov techniques.
+We use the modified techniques to stabilize it in the upright position from any initial condition using Lyapunov techniques to prove stability.

 <p align="center">
 <img src="furuta.png">